 Ethernet/Network Switches vs Routers

-A lot of time people get confused between these two terms.
-Let me tell you something.
+A lot of time people get confused between these two terms but Let me tell you this:

 Both of these devices are different, and are supposed to work with each other (not AS each other).

 Try to think of your router as a traffic warden that controls the traffic, security and other stuff.
 Ethernet switch, on the other hand, acts like a fast lane which allows as much traffic as possible, without any interference.